Nastel/tnt4j-streams/README.md

         * one of number type enumerators: `integer`/`int`, `long`, `double`, `float`, `short`, `byte`, `biginteger`/`bigint`/`bint`, `bigdecimal`/`bigdec`/`bdec` and `any`. `any` will resolve any possible numeric value out of provided string, e.g. string `"30hj00"` will result value `30`.
-It also allows to define casting mode, by adding prefix to number type enumerator (except enumerator `any`):
+It also allows defining casting mode, by adding prefix to number type enumerator (except enumerator `any`):
             * default casting mode without prefix is `EXACT`: numeric casting without significant value loss.
 In case number can't be cast to target type, original value is kept.
             * `~` - `API` casting mode: numeric casting shall be performed using plain Java API and in some cases resulting significant value loss.
-            * `^` - `UP_BOUND` casting mode: if value can't be cast to target type, closest upper bound type shall be used to maintain value without significant loss.
+            * `^` - `UP_BOUND` casting mode: if value can't be cast to target type, the closest upper bound type shall be used to maintain value without significant loss.
 Upper bound sequences:
                 * For floating point numbers: `Float`, `Double`, `BigDecimal`
                 * For non-floating point numbers: `Byte`, `Short`, `Integer`, `Long`, `Float`, `Double`, `BigInteger`, `BigDecimal`